aharonium/opensiddur.org/posts/HTML/compilations/anthologies/personal-and-paraliturgical/beit-yaaqov-allgemeines-gebetbuch-fur-gebildete-frauen-mosaischer-religion-an-anthology-of-tehinot-in-german-by-yehoshua-heshil-miro-1829.html.md

 <td style="vertical-align:top;">
 <div class="english" lang="en" style="text-align: left;">
-<a href="/?p=42153">Prayer for a pregnant woman</a>
-<a href="/?p=42157">At the time of childbirth</a>
-Prayer of a mother b.d, circumcision of her son
-When a woman rises from her confinement
-The thirteen articles of faith
-Morning and evening, after all prayers
-Prayer of a man who feeds himself by trade
-The ten commandments
-Morning and evening prayer
-likewise
-Evening prayer, in relation to the previous one the same
-Devotional Exercise of a Mother
-Devotional Exercise on the Relationship of Children to their Parents Devotional exercise of an aged woman
-In possession of wealth
-The poor
-Devotional exercise of a bride on her wedding day Prayer of a bride before her wedding
-Prayer of a mother on the wedding day of her daughter Prayer of a mother
-Prayer of a widow
-Tashlikh on the first day of Rosh haShanah (Seder Tashlikh) On the preparation day for Yom Kippur (Seder Kaparot) Prayers for the suffering
-At the entrance to a sick person
-Confession of sins of a sick person
-For the sick who are close to death
 The thirteen articles of faith according to Maimonides Adon Olam
 Metrical translation of the same